open-contracting/kingfisher-summarize/docs/logging.rst

   An ``INFO``-level message from the remove command. ocdskingfisher.summarize.field-counts
-  An ``INFO``-level message from the field-counts routine. ocdskingfisher.summarize.install
+  An ``INFO``-level message from the field-counts routine. ocdskingfisher.summarize.summary-tables
-  An ``INFO``-level message from the install command. ocdskingfisher.summarize.summary-tables
   An ``INFO``-level message from the summary-tables routine.